OSGConnect/connectbook/start/resources/jupyter.md

 Each user has a *total* of 8 CPUs and 16 GB memory available to their JupyterLab instance and HTCondor jobs submitted from the notebook.

+Notebooks will time out after an hour an inactivity and may run for a maximum of four hours.

 # Sending jobs to HTCondor from JupyterLab